interledger/interledger-rs/crates/interledger-store-redis/README.md

 ### Exchange Rates

 Exchange rates are stored as a hash map of currency code to rate under the key `rates:current`.

-### HTTP / BTP Auth Details

-Incoming HTTP and BTP authentication tokens are stored in hash maps (under `http_auth` and `btp_auth`, respectively) for fast lookup of which account corresponds to a given auth token.

-The auth tokens are stored in the following manner:
-- The HMAC key is generated as `hmac_sha256(store_secret, "ilp_store_redis_hmac_key")`
-- Only the output of `hmac_sha256(hmac_key, auth_token)` is stored in the database
-- The hash maps are mappings of the HMAC output to an account ID

 ### Rate Limiting